hilton/hilton.github.com/blog/_posts/2016-05-09-10-reasons-to-quit.md

 **8. Location - walking/cycling to work or working from home**

-Nobody really likes commuting - spending one our two hours per day in a train or car.
+Nobody really likes commuting - spending one or two hours per day in a train or car.
 People accept commuting when they have no alternative; when an alternative becomes available, it promises a radical lifestyle improvement.

 **9. Money - more of it**